craftercms/docs/source/developers/projects/engine/api/script-sandbox-configuration.rst

 Disabling the Sandbox Blacklist
 -------------------------------

-It is possible to disable the blacklist to allow the execution of most expressions, this is the recommended option in case you need to use a considerable number of the expression included in the blacklist while keeping some basic restrictions.
+It is possible to disable the blacklist to allow the execution of most expressions, in case you need to use a considerable number of the expression included in the blacklist while keeping some basic restrictions.
 To disable the blacklist for all sites update the server configuration file :ref:`server-config.properties <engine-configuration-files>`: